 \subsection{Web Assembly and Edge Computing}

 Using Wasm as an intermediate layer is better in terms of startup and memory usage, than containerization or virtualization \cite{pMendkiServerless, 1244493Jacobsson}.
-This has encouraged edge computing platforms like Cloudflare or Fastly to adopt \wasm (Wasm) to deploy client applications in a modular and sandboxed manner \cite{CloudflareWasm, FastlyWasm}.
+This has encouraged edge computing platforms like Cloudflare or Fastly to adopt \wasm to deploy client applications in a modular and sandboxed manner \cite{CloudflareWasm, FastlyWasm}.
 In addition, \wasm is a compact representation of code, which saves bandwidth when transporting code over the network .
-This allows edge-cloud platform providers to deploy the same Wasm binary, for a client application, around the world in a few seconds.

 Client applications that are designed to be deployed on edge-cloud computing platforms are usually isolated services, having one single responsibility.
-This development model is known as serverless computing, or function-as-a-service \cite{shillaker2020faasm,Narayan2021Swivel}. \autoref{edge_upload_compilation} summarizes the development and deployment process for a client application to an edge-cloud platform.
-First, the developers of a client application implement the isolated services in a given programming language.
-The source code and the HTTP harness are then compiled to \wasm using a tool like LLVM \cite{LLVM} or Binaryen \cite{Binaryen}.

-When client application developers deploy a \wasm binary for a function-as-a-service, it is sent to all edge nodes in the platform.
+This development model is known as serverless computing, or function-as-a-service \cite{shillaker2020faasm,Narayan2021Swivel}.
+The developers of a client application implement the isolated services in a given programming language.
+The source code and the HTTP harness of the service are then compiled to \wasm.
+When client application developers deploy a \wasm binary, it is sent to all edge nodes in the platform.
 Then, the \wasm binary is compiled on each node to machine code.
-This way, if the edge nodes have different architectures, the clients can still deploy a single \wasm binary, and the compilers take care of the final machine code generation step.
 Each binary is compiled in a way that ensures that the code runs inside an isolated sandbox.